OpenCLIM/flood-impacts-workflow/docs/flood-impacts-workflow.md

 ## Flood impacts (Calculating damages)
 The flood impacts DAFNI model uses the outputs from CityCAT to calculate flood damage to buildings.
 Alternative hydrodynamic models could be used if the output data matches the format.
 Damages from multiple events can be used to calculate expected annual damage.
-All code for this model is open source and can be accessed here.
+All code for this model is open source and can be accessed [here](https://github.com/OpenCLIM/flood-impacts-dafni), along with further documentation.

 ### Input Data
-The following are default datasets and can be replaced.
+The following are default datasets and can be replaced if required.

 #### CityCAT Results
 The maximum depth and velocity-depth product CityCAT output files are used to calculate the maximum depth and